scottysinclair/barleydb/README.md

 * EntityContext - A container of entities and scope for transactions.

 ## Class Generation
-As programmers usually want to have their own Classes to program against.
+As programmers usually want to have their own classes to program against.
 BarleyDB can generate the required Classes for the programmer which are simply proxies to the underlying Entity data structure.

 BarleyDB also generates a domain specific query DSL which can be used to query for data.
 A simple example is as follows: